olasunkanmimariam/COVID19_Analysis_using_excel/Capstone project/README.md

 Consequently, passengers lose time, miss opportunities for business or leisure, resort to higher lodging costs, and are stressed.
 Airlines are forced to consume more fuel to make up for the delay, which negatively impacts the environment.
 In addition, passengers have a low level of trust in airlines.

-In conclusion, airline companies should take adequate measures to plan flights accordingly and reduce the impact of flight delays.
+It is important that airline companies, particularly (WN)Southwest Airlines, take extensive measures to minimize the impact of flight delays by planning their flights accordingly.

+It is recommended that passengers avoid boarding flights on Tuesdays and Wednesdays if possible in order to avoid delayed flights

 ![DOCUmentation3](https://user-images.githubusercontent.com/40744059/179188213-2edd66dd-a779-48c5-bb1b-ece85a877059.png)
 ![DOCUmentation](https://user-images.githubusercontent.com/40744059/179188194-2c59c3a5-e343-457d-8d88-8b9670ab56a4.png)